About the Victorian Certificate of Education (VCE)

-For Units 1 and 2 you will receive either S (Satisfactory), or N (Non-Satisfactory).
+For Units 1 and 2 you will receive either S (Satisfactory) or N (Not Satisfactory).
 Your school may give you a grade for each unit, but only the S counts towards your VCE.

-For Units 3 and 4 you will have grades calculated from A+ to E, UG (Ungraded), or NA (Not Assessed) for your assessment tasks, as well as an S or N.
+For Units 3 and 4 you will have grades calculated from A+ to E, or UG (Ungraded) or NA (Not Assessed) for your assessment tasks, as well as an S or N.

 There are three graded assessments for each VCE study at Unit 3 and 4 level.
 All VCE VET programs with scored assessment have two graded assessments.

-School-based assessments are set by your teacher and include School-assessed Coursework (SAC) that is completed at school, and School-assessed Tasks (SAT) that are completed at school and home.
-These are marked at your school.
-The VCAA checks the marks to make sure that all schools in Victoria are marking to the same standard.
-You can read about the rules for marking/assessment on the VCAA website, or you can ask your teachers.
+School-based assessments are set by your teacher following the requirements set by the VCAA in the relevant study design and include School-assessed Coursework (SAC) that is completed at school, and School-assessed Tasks (SATs) that are completed at school and home.
+These are marked at your school by your teacher.
+You can read about the rules for assessment on the VCAA website, or you can ask your teachers.

 Your external assessments are marked by assessors who are experts in their area of study.
 All VCE studies are marked to the same standard and there are multiple checks to make sure that marking is fair.

-Exams are held each year in October and November.
-You will receive plenty of notice about the exact dates of your exams from your school.
+Examinations are held each year in October and November.
+Your school will give you plenty of notice about the exact dates of your examinations.

 Can I repeat a unit if I receive an N (Non-Satisfactory)?